 What you pay in a Medicare Advantage Plan depends on several factors.
-In many cases, you’ll need to use doctors and other providers who are in the plan’s network and service area for the lowest costs.
+In most cases, you’ll need to use health care providers who participate in the plan’s network.
 Some plans won’t cover services from providers outside the plan’s network and service area.
-Learn about these factors and how to get cost details.

 Drug coverage in Medicare Advantage Plans

 Most Medicare Advantage Plans include prescription drug coverage (Part D).
-You can join a separate Medicare Prescription Drug Plan with certain types of plans that:
+You can join a separate Medicare drug plan with certain types of plans that:

 - Can’t offer drug coverage (like Medicare Medical Savings Account plans)